miles-lenz/advent-of-code/README.md

 ## Getting Started

 To explore my solutions, simply download the repository and ensure you have Python installed on your machine.
-You can then run the scripts using the IDE of choice.
+You can then run the scripts using the IDE of your choice.

 ### Libraries